6.6 Duramax Diesel MPG

 5. LGH (2010 To 2011 Model Year)

 Another key generational upgrade to the 6.6 Duramax turbo-diesel V8 began in 2011 with the ‘LGH’.
-The suspects are similar, with the LGH included as a standard fit on several heavy-duty trucks and vans.
+The LGH is included as a standard fit on several heavy-duty trucks and vans.
 Although, the vans – Chevy Express or GMC Savana – had a lower power output of 260hp and 525lb-ft of torque.
 Meanwhile, the trucks could make do with 335hp and 685lb-ft of torque.

 This time, you only get one transmission option, a 6-speed ‘MYD-6L90’ automatic.
 Changes aplenty include a higher injection pressure, now sustaining upwards of 2,000 bar.
 Thanks to its emissions kit, the LGH can reduce harmful NOx emissions by at least 63%.
-Aside from being the cleanest such diesel engine, the LGH Duramax is compatible with B20 biodiesels.
+Aside from being a very clean diesel engine, the LGH Duramax is compatible with B20 biodiesels.

 • The casting and machining on the cast-iron cylinder block have been strengthened.
 The crankcase, meanwhile, is now made out of aluminum to reduce weight.